sunenj/SC-qMAS-Data-JMR-2019/README.md

 # SC-qMAS-Data-JMR-2019
 Diffusion data used in JMR, Vol 300 (2019), p.
 84-94.
 Doi: 10.1016/j.jmr.2019.01.007

-A description of the .mat file contents can be found below.
+A description of the .mat files contents can be found below.
 Feel free to use the included data but please cite

 Sune Nørhøj Jespersen, Jonas Lynge Olesen, Andrada Ianuş, Noam Shemesh,